privacysandbox/protected-auction-services-docs/bidding_auction_services_system_design.md

   state saved between two executions in the same worker.
 There is no shared memory resource between executions in different workers.

-  Every worker has its own copy of code.
-However, the number of copies of code at any point is bound by the number of Roma workers in Bidding / Auction service.
+  **Every worker has its own copy of code.
+However, the number of copies of code at any point is bound by the number of Roma workers in Bidding / Auction service**.

+  Following modes of code execution are supported:

   #### Javascript Execution
+  Javascript can be executed in a Roma worker.
+The Javscript code will be prefetched by Bidding / Auction service at server startup and periodically in the non critical path.

-  Javascript code is interpreted and a snapshot is created.
-A new context is created from the snapshot before execution in Roma.
+  Javascript code is preloaded, cached, interpreted and a snapshot is created.
+A new context is created from the snapshot before execution in a Roma worker.

   #### Javascript + WASM Execution
-  WASM bytecode can be executed in Roma.
-The WASM module is not included in the Javascript snapshot, it is parsed for every execution.
+  WASM bytecode can be executed in a Roma worker along with Javascript.
+The Javscript and WASM binary will be prefetched by Bidding / Auction service at server startup and periodically in the non critical path.
+  The WASM binary must be delivered with an application/wasm MIME type (Multipurpose Internet Mail Extensions).

+  When Javascript and WASM are provided for an execution, it is recommended that the adtechs inline WASM in the Javascript code.
+However, if the WASM code is not inlined, Bidding service would take care of that with a Javascript wrapper that inlines the WASM.

+  Javascript code is preloaded, cached, interpreted and a snapshot is created.
+The WASM is not included in the Javascript snapshot.

   The [WASM module][42] will be instantiated synchronously using [WebAssembly.Instance][43].
   A WebAssembly.Instance object is a stateful, executable instance of a WASM module that contains all the [Exported WebAssembly functions][44] that allow invoking WebAssembly code from JavaScript.

+  #### WASM Execution
+  In this case, no Javascript is required.

+  WASM bytecode can be executed in a Roma worker.
+The WASM binary will be prefetched by Bidding / Auction service at server startup and periodically in the non critical path.
+The WASM binary must be delivered with an application/wasm MIME type.

+  The WASM module is preloaded and cached in Roma in the non request path.
+WASM is parsed for every execution within a Roma worker.

+  ### Execution in Bidding / Auction services

   #### Execution within Bidding service
   [GenerateBid()][45] will be executed per interest group in parallel and in isolation.
 For